CLRX/CLRX-mirror/doc/GcnTimings.md

 1-4 penalties will be added if jump was not taken, depending on number of dword (N-3, where N is number of dword).

-IMPORTANT: If occupancy is greater than 1 wave per compute unit, then penalties for instruction fetching, branches, and scalar instructions will be masked while executing more waves than 4\*CUs.
+IMPORTANT: If occupancy is greater than 1 wave per compute unit, then penalties, branches, and scalar instructions will be masked while executing more waves than 4\*CUs.
 For best results is recommended to execute many waves (multiple of 4\*CUs) with occupancy greater than 1.

 ### Instruction scheduling

 * between any integer V_ADD\*, V_SUB\*, V_FIRSTREADLINE_B32, V_READLANE_B32 operation
 and any scalar ALU instruction is 16-cycle delay.
+Masked if more waves than 4*CUs
-* any conditional jump directly that checks VCCZ or EXECZ after instruction that changes VCC or EXEC adds single penalty (4 cycles)
+* any conditional jump directly that checks VCCZ or EXECZ after instruction that changes VCC or EXEC adds single penalty (4 cycles).
+Masked if more waves than 4*CUs
-* any conditional jump directly that checks SCC after instruction that changes SCC, EXEC, VCC adds single penalty (4 cycles)
+* any conditional jump directly that checks SCC after instruction that changes SCC, EXEC, VCC adds single penalty (4 cycles).
+Masked if more waves than 4*CUs

 ### SOP2 Instruction timings